 - Use the non-teased lower half of the ponytail to wrap around the base, covering the hair tie.
 Then use bobby pins to secure everything in place.

 - Lightly tug strands loose for a messier look or use additional bobby pins to secure any loose strands in place for a neater appearance.

 Products to Help Master the Messy Bun

 - Frederic Fekkai Full Blown Volume Styling Whip: Use this mousse if you’re creating a bun on clean hair because it will help hair hold its shape better.

 - Herbivore Sea Mist: This is another option we like if you're fortunate enough to have hair so healthy that it slips out of a messy bun.
 We’ve long been a fan of Herbivore products for their commitment to organic ingredients and their cruelty-free policy.
 Their lavender-scented mist from Urban Outfitters is a nice option because it smells good and is very lightweight.
 That means it won’t leave that “crunchy” residue you get from some texturizing products.

 - Batiste Dry Shampoo – Tropical Scent: Use this to create messy buns on 2nd day hair.
 It helps rid roots of the oily/greasy look and it also provides volume and lift.

 For more inspiration, you can follow our hair board on Pinterest.
 We're constantly pinning new ideas!
-Also, check out our favorite messy bun tutorial we’ve created: Summer Hair: Messy Bun and Braid Tutorial.
-To stay in touch, please follow on Bloglovin’ or sign up for our newsletter.
+Also, check out our favorite messy bun tutorials: Summer Hair: Messy Bun and Braid Tutorial.
 Have a great week!